 Aminoglycosides are freely filtered across the glomerulus and then partially taken up by, concentrated in, and produce damage to proximal tubular cells.
 The renal injury induced by these drugs is related to their preferential accumulation in the renal cortex.
 After administration, up to 5 to 10 percent of the parenteral dose is retained in the renal cortex, where it can achieve concentrations greatly exceeding the concurrent serum concentration .
 This preferential sequestration of aminoglycosides in proximal tubule cells accounts for the observation that renal failure may become clinically apparent as late as several days after the drug has been discontinued.
 (See "Pathogenesis and prevention of aminoglycoside nephrotoxicity and ototoxicity".)

 The manifestations of and risk factors for aminoglycoside nephrotoxicity are reviewed here.
 Acute tubular necrosis due to ischemia or other insults and the pathogenesis and potential therapy of aminoglycoside nephrotoxicity are discussed separately.
-(See "Etiology and diagnosis of prerenal disease and acute tubular necrosis in acute kidney injury (acute renal failure)" and "Pathogenesis and etiology of ischemic acute tubular necrosis" and "Pathogenesis and prevention of aminoglycoside nephrotoxicity and ototoxicity".)
+(See "Etiology and diagnosis of prerenal disease and acute tubular necrosis in acute kidney injury in adults" and "Pathogenesis and etiology of ischemic acute tubular necrosis" and "Pathogenesis and prevention of aminoglycoside nephrotoxicity and ototoxicity".)